 About Us

-The High School Counselors' Association of Western New York (HSCA-WNY) is a non-profit dynamic professional organization that has officially served local Western New York school counselors and school districts since 1983.
+The High School Counselors' Association of Western New York (HSCA-WNY) is a non-profit dynamic professional organization that has officially served local Western New York School Counselors and school districts since 1983.

 Formerly known as the Western New York Suburban Counselors' Consortium (WNYSCC), the HSCA-WNY was formed to help high school counselors make the most effective use of their skills and talents in their service to students, parents, school personnel, and the community.